 An alternative supplementation protocol is to ingest 3g/day of creatine monohydrate for 28 days.
 However, this method would only result in a gradual increase in muscle creatine content compared to the more rapid loading method and may, therefore, have less effect on exercise performance and/or training adaptations until creatine stores are fully saturated.

 Research has shown that once creatine stores in the muscle are elevated, it generally takes 4–6 weeks for creatine stores to return to baseline.
-Additionally, it has been recommended that due to the health benefits of creatine, individuals should consume about 3g/day of creatine in their diet particularly as one ages
+Additionally, it has been recommended that due to the health benefits of creatine, individuals should consume about 3g/day of creatine in their diet, particularly as one age.

 With all the above studies, creatine loading proves to be beneficial, but the question is that who needs this extra benefit.
 Do you need to load creatine?
 May be or maybe not.
 If you want to see the results extremely fast, you may undergo a loading protocol.
 But even taking a maintenance dose every day, will fully saturate your muscles within a month.